SplashSync/LexikMonologBrowserBundle/README.md

 Advanced Configuration
 -------------

-If you don't want to use default Doctrien Entity Manager, you need to configure the Doctrine DBAL connection to use in the handler.
+If you don't want to use default Doctrine Entity Manager, you need to configure the Doctrine DBAL connection to use in the handler.

 You have 2 ways to do that: